pjtunstall/push-swap/README.md

 Julien does something similar to Ali.
 His method is a bit simpler and a bit less effective at sorting 100 numbers, at least in our implementation.
 He starts by pushing everything to stack B. He then sorts them back to A via insertion sort with cost check, choosing, at each iteration, to push back the number that can be correctly placed on A with the least rotations.

 As mentioned, aside from optimizations to combine rotations and eliminate needless pushes, we use Jamie Dawson's special-case technique for 5 numbers.
-He pushes the top two numbers indescriminately.
+He pushes the top two numbers indiscriminately.
 Now, Jamie says, "We’ll bring those numbers back once the three numbers in Stack A are sorted from smallest to largest."
 In his example, this happens to rotate stack A into the right position to receive the number at the top of stack B. In other cases, though, it might be counterproductive to rotate stack A all the way till the smallest number is on top.
 So we omit this step and just make a swap rotate stack A to where it needs to be before pushing each number back from B.

 For larger stacks, Jamie first tried what he calls [insertion sort](https://en.wikipedia.org/wiki/Insertion_sort), even linking to this Wikipedia article, but which sounds more like [selection sort](https://en.wikipedia.org/wiki/Selection_sort).
 At each step, he pushed the minumum number from A and, in this way, moved all the numbers to B in descending order.
 He then pushed everything back to A. This, he says, sorted the numbers, but was over the maximum length requirement to pass.
 (He doesn't say what that requirement was, but "under 1500" is the lowest scoring result in the table quoted by Leo Fu.)